Bedford Primary School

 Music

 ' I think music in itself is healing.
 It's an explosive expression of humanity.
 It's something we are all touched by.
 No matter what culture we're from, everyone loves music.'
-Billy Joel

 Our vision for music:

 At Bedford we believe Music is a universal way of communicating thoughts, ideas and emotions.
 It also has a positive impact on the mental health and well-being of children.
 It is a fully inclusive subject which develops children’s listening skills, as well as their motor skills, creativity, teamwork, discipline, perseverance, confidence and self-esteem, as well as their musical knowledge.
 Music is a huge part of a person’s identity and culture, which is why at Bedford we are continually working to develop our curriculum and extend our provision.
+We endeavour:

 Skills needed to be a Bedford musician: